cfcmadlad/agentic-commerce-sentinel/README.md

 ## 9. What's not built yet, and why

-**Behavioral anomaly detection (Layer 3).** The feature extraction pipeline is built and tested; the model itself is not.
-The plan is a gradient-boosted baseline first (fast to train, hard to overfit invisibly, and a fair comparator), with a sequence model considered only if the baseline demonstrably needs it — starting with a heavier model before proving a simpler one is insufficient would be building complexity the evaluation hasn't earned yet.
+**Full evaluation harness.** Milestone A's numbers in §7 are real and independently checked for leakage, but the complete evaluation this project is committed to — bootstrap confidence intervals, a DeLong test, calibration curves and Brier score, a full false-positive-cost threshold sweep across the entire range (not one chosen point), end-to-end decision latency as a p50/p95/p99 distribution, and a sensitivity analysis across a grid of generator parameters — is not yet built.
+This is the next milestone in progress.

-**Reasoning and audit layer (Layer 4).** This will consume the deterministic layers' structured output and produce a plain-language explanation of each decision — never a score, and never able to override what the deterministic layers decided.
-Deliberately last in the build order, because a narration layer over decisions that don't yet exist would be narrating nothing.
+**Held-out attack class (mandate chaining).** Deliberately untouched, per [§6](#6-attack-taxonomy) — will be generated in a separate context with no detector visibility and evaluated exactly once, after Milestones A and B are both frozen.

-**Full evaluation harness.** The rules-baseline numbers in §7 are real, but the complete evaluation this project is committed to — AUC-PR with bootstrap confidence intervals, calibration curves, per-attack-class breakdown, DeLong and McNemar significance tests against the rules baseline, and a full false-positive-cost threshold sweep — is not yet built.
-The rules baseline exists specifically so that whatever comes out of that harness for Layer 3 has something honest to be compared against.
+**Reasoning and audit layer (Layer 4).** Will consume the structured output of Layers 1–3 (including Layer 3's SHAP attribution) and produce a plain-language explanation of each decision — never a score, and never able to override what the earlier layers decided.
+Deliberately built after Layer 3, because a narration layer over a behavioral score that didn't exist yet would be narrating nothing.

-**Service and dashboard layers.** A FastAPI service and a Streamlit dashboard for interacting with the system are planned but not started; they depend on the reasoning layer existing first.
+**Service and frontend layers.** A FastAPI service and a web frontend are planned but not started.
+The frontend's scope has been deliberately reduced from the original three-view design to a live demo view plus a static export of the evaluation results, to fit the remaining timeline without cutting the evaluation rigor in §7–9 to make room.
+An MCP connector was cut from scope entirely for the same reason — see `docs/PROJECT_PLAN.md` for the full reasoning behind these cuts.

 ## 10. Defense-only, by design

 This project is a **detector and verifier**, not an enforcement or offensive system, at every layer including the ones not yet built.
 The attack generator described in §6 exists solely to produce synthetic traffic to test this project's own detector against; it is not designed to, and does not, generalize to attacking real systems — the self-signed mandates it produces are only ever valid inside this repository's own synthetic key registry.
+Layer 3's model is trained and evaluated the same way: it only ever adds a block on top of what Layers 1 and 2 already allow, and it cannot override a deterministic rejection.
 Every automated finding is designed to escalate to a human reviewer rather than act unilaterally.

 ## 11. Known limitations, stated plainly

 **All data is synthetic.** Every session, mandate, and attack in this project comes from the generator in `/generator` — none of it is real transaction data.
 This is a genuine limitation on how far these numbers generalize, not a hidden one.
-The anti-rigging measures throughout this document — a held-out attack class never trained or tuned against, ground-truth labels that structurally cannot leak into features, full reproducibility from a committed seed, boundary-hard rather than extreme attack generation — exist specifically to make the resulting metrics as credible as a synthetic dataset can be, and every number this project reports is intended to be presented alongside this caveat, not around it.
+The anti-rigging measures throughout this document — a held-out attack class never trained or tuned against, ground-truth labels that structurally cannot leak into features, full reproducibility from a committed seed, boundary-hard rather than extreme attack generation, and the leak-check discipline described in §7 — exist specifically to make the resulting metrics as credible as a synthetic dataset can be, and every number this project reports is intended to be presented alongside this caveat, not around it.

 **The behavioral layer's real-world transfer is the biggest open question.** The rules layers (mandate verification, scope enforcement) are deterministic checks against explicit, auditable logic — they would transfer directly to real mandate and transaction data with no retraining.
-A learned behavioral model trained on synthetic session timing almost certainly would not transfer as cleanly, since real agent traffic will not match this generator's timing distribution exactly.
-This is the layer most likely to need retraining or recalibration before any production use, and that's stated here rather than left for someone else to discover.
+Layer 3, now built, is trained entirely on synthetic session timing; real agent traffic will not match this generator's timing distribution exactly, and the model's strong performance in §7 is a claim about this synthetic distribution, not a guarantee about production traffic.
+This is the layer most likely to need retraining or recalibration before any real use, and that's stated here rather than left for someone else to discover.
+A cost-ratio assumption drives the operating threshold (§4, §7) and is likewise stated rather than presented as measured fact.

 ## 12. Repository structure